The Best Homemade Hummingbird Food Recipe

 Notes

-• If there is noticeable signs of mold on your sugar water before 2 weeks, discard and make a fresh batch.
+• If there are noticeable signs of mold on your sugar water before 2 weeks, discard and make a fresh batch.

 • Please do NOT use red dye.
 Red dye is harmful to hummingbirds.
 Use a red feeder to attract them instead of dyeing their food.